SageJasinski/reading-notes/class-01.md

 ## Finding Images

 Searching for images on google is a great way to find images for your website.
-Although most of the images are copyrighted you can go to the "tools" section then go to the "usage rights" section and select "Creative Commons  licenses."
+Although most of the images are copyrighted you can go to the “tools” section then go to the “usage rights” section and select “Creative Commons licenses.”

 ## Variable variables

 Variables are items that store certain information that can be used for later.
 Variables are important to Java script because they hold all the functionality that makes java script what it is.
-You can't have a login page without javascript and variables, and you can't have functional buttons without javascript and variables either.
-With out variables you couldn't interact with the web page because you wouldn't be able to change or set certain values within functions or the page.
+You can’t have a login page without JavaScript and variables, and you can’t have functional buttons without JavaScript and variables either.
+With out variables you couldn’t interact with the web page because you wouldn’t be able to change or set certain values within functions or the page.

 In javascript there are five different types of variables: